A delicious Italian Cookie, Canestrelli, crunchy, buttery with a taste of chocolate. A fast and easy cookie to add to your Christmas baking list.

 - 3 hard boiled egg yolks

 - Place eggs in a pot and cover with cold water, heat until boiling, then remove from heat and let sit 8-10 minutes.
 Place under cold water.
-Remove shell when cooled and mash well with a fork.
+Remove the shell and white part of the eggs, let the hard boiled yolks cool then mash well with a fork.

 - Sift together the flour, sugar, salt, corn starch and cocoa into the bowl of your Food Processor, add the cold cut up butter and pulse a few times until you have coarse crumbs.